Jagerfield/Expenses-Sharing-App/README.md

 ##Project current status
 ```
-1. created an app to access users data on a WampServer.
+1. Created an app to access users data on a WampServer.
 The server's db contains a demo table "users".
  a.
 Wrote the server-side APIs in php.
 The app uses the Retrofit REST client to do GET, POST
     (and eventually PUT, DELETE)
  b.
-The app can currently post user-entries with pictures (optional).
+The app can currently post user-entries with pictures.
 2. Completed the conceptual design for the server's db, and created tables.
 3. Created relevant data models in the app.
 3. Implemented  OrmLite for providing a db in the app.
 The purpose to store events information so they
    can be viewed offline.
 4. Implemented Jackson for json parsing.
 5. Implemented permissions checking.
 6. Implemented fetching mobile contacts.